Dynamsoft-CA/Test-Development-Engineer-Challenge-2024/README.md

 ### 1.Reason of Testing framework choice

 I decide to choose Cypress because this test is front end focused and cypress is designed for the frontend testing. it can easily interacts with elements and interacts.
-I can also choose playwright that has multiple browser testing but personally i am more familiar with cyress and it is much more easier to use.
+I can also choose playwright that has multiple browser testing.
+Personally I am more familiar with cypress and it is much more easier to use.

 ### 2.Local setup